Goldfield, Nevada: History

 One notorious, early Goldfield resident was George Graham Rice, a former check forger, newspaperman, and racetrack tipster, turned mining stock promoter.
 The collapse of his Sullivan Trust Company and its associated mining stocks caused the failure of the Goldfield State Bank in 1907.
 Rice quickly left Goldfield, but continued to promote mining shares for another quarter-century.

 A prominent resident from 1906 was George Wingfield, one of Nevada's entrepreneurs, who built the Goldfield Hotel.
-In collaboration with his partner George S. Nixon (who was to become a US senator in 1904), Wingfield started in Belmont, Nevada in 1901, and saw the potential of Goldfield after mining at Tonopah, 27 mi north, took off.
+In collaboration with his partner George S. Nixon (who was to become a U.S. senator in 1904), Wingfield started in Belmont, Nevada in 1901, and saw the potential of Goldfield after mining at Tonopah, 27 mi north, took off.
 Nixon and Wingfield made huge fortunes in Goldfield by forming the Goldfield Consolidated Mining Company.
 By 1906, they were worth $30 million.

 Wingfield moved to Reno, where his great wealth could be spread across northern Nevada and northern California.

 Between 1903 and 1918, mining in Belmont and Goldfield grew from $2.8 million to $48.6 million.

 Wyatt and Virgil Earp came to Goldfield in 1904.
 Virgil was hired as a Goldfield deputy sheriff in January 1905.
 In April, he contracted pneumonia and, after six months of illness, died on October 19, 1905.
 Wyatt left Goldfield shortly afterward.

 Goldfield reached a peak population around 20,000 people in 1906 and hosted a lightweight boxing championship match between Joe Gans and Oscar "Battling" Nelson.
 Goldfield briefly became Nevada's largest city.

 In addition to the mines, Goldfield was home to large reduction works.
 The gold output in 1907 was over $8.4 million, the year in which the town became the county seat; in 1908, output was about $4,880,000.
 In the early 1900s, Consolidated Mining dug an adit at Alkali, Nevada to deliver water 10 mi to the 100-stamp Combination Mill near Goldfield.

 By the 1910 census, its population had declined to 4,838.
 Part of the problem was the increasing cost of pumping brine out of the diggings, making them uneconomic.
 By 1912, ore production had dropped to $5 million, and the largest mining company left town in 1919.
 In 1923, a fire caused by a moonshine still explosion destroyed most of the town's flammable buildings.
 Some brick and stone buildings from before the fire remain, including the hotel and the high school.